luizbgomide/sovereign/rules.md

 **Dehydration**: Each day of insufficient water (a waterskin's worth) causes 3 System Strain.

-Starvation and Dehydration can be ignored so long as the PCs aren't trying to sleep in a dungeon.
+Starvation and Dehydration are ignored so long as the Delvers aren't trying to sleep in a dungeon.
 Assume that they can find sufficient food in the wilderness.

 ## Overland Travel